 Request Body:{ "userId": "+11234567890", "otp": "123456" }

-To clean up and remove all created resources, run:
+In order to clean up and destroy all created resources, do:

 terraform destroy